PATH (global health organization): Sexual and reproductive health

-PATH employs a user-driven design process for its reproductive technologies to meet women's specific needs.

 Water and sanitation

 PATH looks at ways to improve water quality in developing countries, including helping companies develop low-cost filters, gadgets, and other water-treatment products to stimulate a commercial market and keep prices low.
 Most recently, PATH partnered with Splash! to develop and test a handwashing station for use in LMICs, specifically in response to the COVID-19 pandemic.